bharnen/AutoClicker/README.md

 # Auto Clicker
-This is a simple AutoClicker application with a basic GUI.
+This is a simple AutoClicker application (Windows) with a basic GUI.

-- Start button will cause the mouse to perform clicks at the set interval until it is stopped.
+- Start button will cause the mouse to perform clicks at the set interval range until it is stopped.
 - Clicks are performed at random intervals between the minimum and maximum provided milliseconds.

 ---